-- Students are expected to be on the unit and prepared to start work at the assigned start time. - Students are expected to return to the unit from lunch and break at assigned times. - If a student fails to complete the required minimum number of clinical hours per term they will be dismissed from the program. - All clinical hours must be made up within the next 2 scheduled makeup days at a cost to the student.
-The cost to the student will be determined based on the number of students making up hours that day and the clinical unit, see Clinical Make-up on page 22. - Clinical makeup hours are rounded to the next whole hour and full research is expected for that time.
+- All clinical hours must be made up within the next two scheduled makeup days at a cost to the student.
+The cost to the student will be determined based on the number of students making up hours that day and the unit capacity, see Clinical Make-up starting on page 22. - Clinical makeup hours are rounded to the next whole hour and full research is expected for that time.
 For example, missing 35 minutes of clinical time will result in needing to makeup an hour of clinical makeup time. - Students are expected to call in if tardy or absent prior to the beginning of the shift to both the Center for Learning (leave a message) and the clinical site/floor, see Critical Incidents on page 21. - Clinical Makeup fees are due at the Center for Learning prior to the makeup day.
-Please note that only 2 clinical days may be missed (and made-up) for the entire program.
+Please note that only two clinical days may be missed (and made-up) for the entire program. - Faculty reserve the right to determine a student's fitness to participate in the lab/clinical setting.
+Students whom appear unfit (emotionally, physically or psychologically) for duty, will be sent home and must make up the missed time per policy.